Niagara Falls Transit is planning ahead to keep riders safe while our services, including WEGO and Chair-A-Van, continue to be “the way to go!”.

 As we prepare to increase bus capacity and service levels on Monday, June 29th, a number of health and safety measures will be put into place.
 These measures have been developed in close consultation with Niagara Region Public Health, and are in line with provincial and federal guidelines.

-Where physical distancing can be a challenge, it is recommended that the public wear cloth masks or face coverings that cover the nose and mouth.
+Where physical distancing can be a challenge, it is mandatory that the public wear cloth masks or face coverings that cover the nose and mouth.
 Signs onboard illustrate the correct way to put on and wear a face covering or cloth mask safely.

 This direction follows advice issued by federal, provincial and local health authorities that those taking public transit should wear face coverings as the best line of defence against COVID-19.
 This is in compliance with Region of Niagara By-Law 2020-46.

 Visit Niagara Region Public Health’s website for information about wearing a mask and for other COVID resources.